All Episodes

 Pretty scary stuff.

-Uh anyway, happy Friday.
+Anyway, happy Friday.

 Glad you're with us.

-Um just a lot to say.
+Just a lot to say.

-I heard that Mike Pompeo and and two guys whose names I've never heard of in my life, called Sean Hannity and told him to stop uh talking about um this Maria Yankovich, whatever her name, I don't even know the lady.
+You know, I was getting a little pissed off yesterday because this guy that's testifying is literally, again, I heard that Mike Pompeo and two guys whose names I've never heard of in my life called Sean Hannity and told him to stop talking about this Maria Yankinovich, whatever her name.

-You know, we went back, Linda.
+You know, we went back.

-When you went back on radio, I know on TV we went back, we found four times where the lady was mentioned in passing.
+We found four times where the lady was mentioned in passing.

-One was a report where they monitoring our social media or something like that, and I asked John Solomon about that.
+One was a report where they were monitoring our social media or something like that.

-And this never what they're saying never happened.
+And this never, what they're saying never happened.

 I never got a phone call.

-It was never to me any part of the story.
+It was never, to me, any part of the story.

 To me, Ukraine was simple.

-It was about no experience hunter, zero experience, and it was quid pro quo joe, which we're gonna get t-shirts and bumper stickers made up.
+And it was quid pro quo Joe, which we're going to get T-shirts and bumper stickers made up.

-Uh, I got a markup of the.
+I got a markup of them today.

 Oh, dude, can I talk about that real quick?